 Statues and streets are named after places in Asia, like Taiji Road after Taiji in Japan (Broome’s sister city).
 These small touches mark a remembrance of the many people who never made it back home during this dangerous trade known for prolifically hard work.
 Cable beach is also named because of telegraph cable linking Broome to Java in 1889 where pearling masters would barter the best shell price.
 History is never forgotten here.

-Town Beach is a pocket-sized beach in comparison, where we found a quiet spot with the fisherman and had the chance to chat to the local people.
+Town Beach is a pocket-sized beach in comparison, where we found a quiet spot with the fisherman and had the chance to chat with the local people.

 And while we had a whole host of eateries at our disposal staying at the Cable Beach Club resort overlooking the infamous sands, we ventured out into town to test some hip culinary hangouts that are popping up.